Shenandoah: Plan Your Visit

 Shenandoah 52: Family-Friendly Hiking

-The Shenandoah 52 Explorer Series is 23 trail loops, 52 trail segments, and at just over 150 miles the most achievable hiking challenge in Shenandoah National Park.
-A dog, and then a baby, inspired Kevin Morgan to create this family-friendly hiking series.
+The Shenandoah 52 Explorer Series is 23 trail loops, 52 trail segments, and at just over 150 miles the most family-friendly hiking in Shenandoah National Park.

 German Shorthaired Pointers (GSP) are not for the faint at heart.
 They walk into your life, take hold, and wear you down—unless you wear them down first.
 Daily hikes, early morning walks, and lengthy weekend journeys.
 Addison had our number from day one.
 And Addison turned out to be the muse for a family-friendly hiking challenge and an adventure of a lifetime.